yashlund05/yashlund05/README.md

 hi there i am Yash
 a Second year student majoring in Artificial intelligence and Machine learning

-Passionate about machine learning and deep learning models
+Passionate about machine learning, deep learning and reinforcement learning.
+Currently wprking on RAG models,Gen AI tools and Federated Learning.

 ## 🌐 Socials: